tamberg/fhnw-idb/data-transport/CircuitPython/lorawan_abp/README.md

-# Sending data to TheThingsNetwork with LoRaWAN (ABP)
+# Sending data to TheThingsNetwork with LoRaWAN
 How to send data to TheThingsNetwork (TTN) with the Featherwing RFM95W LoRaWAN module.

 ## Running the example